 The biggest problem with using these OTC remedies is that people tend to think, if two work, why not four at a time, and so on.
 It leads to health problems that these pills cannot fix like strokes, heart attack, and liver disease.
 People with chronic back pain often use NSAIDs like Toredol, Aleve, and Celebrex, which also come with many adverse side effects and warnings.
-Even when people are told not to take two of the these NSAIDs at the same time, they do it anyway, and pay the price, which can be a range of health disorders, and sometimes, even death.
+Even when people are told not to take two of these NSAIDs at the same time, they do it anyway, and pay the price, which can be a range of health disorders, and sometimes, even death.

 This isn’t intended to scare anyone, but it is intended to make you aware of the dangers of getting reliant on OTC and/or prescription pain relievers.
-It’s these facts that have boosted the popularity of natural pain relief options for those suffering with joint pain, general back pain and low back pain like sciatica.
+It’s these facts that have boosted the popularity of natural pain relief options for those suffering from joint pain, general back pain and low back pain like sciatica.

 Turmeric for Pain Relief

 Turmeric.
 Turmeric is a spice used in Asian dishes and it’s compatible with just about all kinds of meats and vegetables.
 The good news is that it’s not just a tasty addition to breakfast, lunch, and dinner, it’s very good for your body and for back pain.
 It’s becoming go-to natural spice that people are starting to rely on for treating acute and chronic inflammation, which is the primary reason for back pain.

 What’s in Turmeric?